Criminal Defences in Queensland

 There are many specific criminal defences in Queensland law.
 Specific defences are defences which apply to specific offences and are used by criminal defence lawyers strategically.
 The most common ones are discussed below.

-The use of consent is therefore restricted to offences which require non-consent as an element that the prosecution must prove beyond reasonable doubt.
+The use of consent is therefore restricted to offences that require the non-consent of the victim as an element that the prosecution must prove beyond reasonable doubt.

-The double jeopardy defence is famous, mainly because of the film of the same name.
-It is a defence which can be used if an accused has been previously been acquitted or convicted for that same or a similar offence which arose out of the same conduct.
+The double jeopardy defence can be used if an accused has been previously been acquitted or convicted for the same or a similar offence which arose out of the same conduct.

-Double jeopardy acts differently in cases of murder (sections 678B and 678D of the Code).
-If there is fresh and compelling evidence which was not available in the first instance, double jeopardy may not apply.
+Double jeopardy acts differently in cases of murder (sections 678B and 678D of the Queensland Criminal Code 1899).
+If there is fresh and compelling evidence that was not available in the first instance, double jeopardy may not apply.

 Honest and reasonable belief of age

-For largely sexual offences involving under-age children, there is a defence of honest and reasonable belief of age in Queensland.
+For sexual offences involving underage children, there is a defence of honest and reasonable mistaken belief of age in Queensland.

 The age of consent in Queensland is 16.
-This means that in accordance with Queensland law, people can consent to sexual acts from this age.
 There is therefore a legal presumption that children under the age of consent are unable to provide consent for sex acts.